projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

    SGX Virtualization in ACRN

-Enable SGX support for Guest
+Enable SGX Support for Guest
 ****************************

 Presumptions